Risso’s Dolphin Facts

-People once thought that the dolphin to be quite rare since they would hardly ever see it.
-Thankfully, evidence now indicates that they remain (surprisingly, given man’s hunting habits) present in great numbers, throughout many of the world’s oceans.
+- People once thought the dolphin to be quite rare since they would hardly ever see it.
+Thankfully, evidence now indicates that it remains (surprisingly, given man’s hunting habits) present in great numbers, throughout many of the world’s oceans.

 Risso’s Dolphin Physical Characteristics